pretix/pretix-docs/docs/guides/event-series.md

 In the list titled "Your upcoming events", click the :btn-icon:fa3-plus:Create a new event: button.
 Under "Event type", select "Event series or time slot booking".
 The rest of the process is the same as the creation of a singular event.
-For more information on creating an event, see the tutorial page on [event creation](../tutorial/single-events/event.md).
+For more information on creating an event series, see the tutorial page on [event series creation](../tutorial/continuous-operation/event.md).

 ![Page titled "Create new Event—Step 1", showing options for choosing an organizer account, the event type, and languages to be used.](../assets/screens/event/create-event1.png "Create new event step 1 screenshot" )